RuthTSobande/alx-higher_level_programming/0x08-python-more_classes/README.md

-#Projects largely dealing with python classes, using a rectangle
+Projects largely deal with python classes, using a rectangle
 1. 0-rectangle: empty rectangle class
 1. 1-rectangle: add width and height, and init
 2. 2-rectangle: add area and perimeter methods